2024-Arizona-Opportunity-Hack/FourksUp-SanGabrielValleyHabi-SanGabrielValleyHabitatforHumanityImpactMeasurementSystem/README.md

 Mission statement: Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities, and hope.
 We build strength and self-reliance through shelter.

 ## Project Introduction
 San Gabriel Valley Habitat for Humanity is a homeless housing nonprofit organization that relies on efficient survey automation and intutive data analysis to improve its outreach.
 Their current system lacks a complete, customizable, user friendly hub that quantifies impact, displays critical feedback, and merges existing data.
-Utilizing various Google services, we created a web application that will streamline SGVH's data analysis services and outreach.
+Utilizing various Google services, we created a web application that will streamline SGVH's data collection and analysis.

 ## Technologies Used
 | Technologies   | Usage |